openbmc/docs/development/gerrit-setup.md

 * Push your changes to Gerrit for code review:
   `git push origin HEAD:refs/for/master`
-* Go to [Gerrit web interface](https://gerrit.openbmc.org/), click on your new review, and add reviewers based on `MAINTAINERS` file in the repo.
+* Go to [Gerrit web interface](https://gerrit.openbmc.org/), click on your new review, and add reviewers based on `OWNERS` file in the repo.

 ##### Conclusion
 If you've completed all of the above steps successfully, that's it!
 You have now